-Estonia has concluded treaties for the protection of investments with 31 countries, including the USA, Germany, France, Finland, Sweden, Norway and Switzerland.
-Also, agreements for avoiding double taxation have been made with 53 countries, including the EU.
+Estonia has concluded bilateral treaties for the protection of investments with countries worldwide, including the USA, Germany, France, Finland, Sweden, Norway, and Switzerland.

 The legal system in Estonia is based on the Continental European civil law model and has been influenced by the German legal system.
-Unlike in common law countries, Estonia has detailed codifications and issues are solved according to those.
+Unlike in common law countries, Estonia has detailed modifications, and issues are solved according to those.
 Estonian law is basically divided into private and public law.
 Generally, private law consists of civil law and commercial law.
-Public law consists of international law, constitutional law, administrative law, criminal law, financial law and procedural law.
+Public law consists of international law, constitutional law, administrative law, criminal law, financial law, and procedural law.

-A statement of claim is filed with the court of first instance, an appeal with the court of second instance and an appeal in cassation with the court of third or the highest instance.
+A statement of claim is filed with the court of first instance, an appeal with the court of second instance, and an appeal in cassation with the court of third or the highest instance.
 A matter shall be heard in the Supreme Court only after all previous court instances have been passed.
 The filing of an appeal is governed by respective codes of court procedure.

 Here are some useful links regarding the Estonian legal system: